Dictionary of Old Uighur

 In a first step, the "Uigurische Wörterbuch" (Uighur Dictionary) published in 2010 by Prof. Dr. Röhrborn was retro-digitized, corrected, updated, transferred to a lexicographical database and fed into the Trier Dictionary Network as a test.
 The Uighur Dictionary lists and makes the language material of the pre-Islamic Turkish texts accessible (religious texts of the old Turkish Manichaeans and Buddhists, medical and calendar texts, lottery books, documents etc.) from the period between the 8th and 17th centuries.
 After this digitalization, the basis for the continuation of this work in the form of the long-term academy project "Dictionary of Old Uighur" was created.

 On this basis, the Trier Center for Digital Humanities took over the development of the technical infrastructure in the first three years of the academy project.
-This included in particular the development of an article creation system based on the XML editor oXygen as well as the design of interfaces for printing, online presentation and long-term archiving.
+This included in particular the development of an article creation system based on the XML editor oXygen (realised by Martin Sievers) as well as the design of interfaces for printing, online presentation and long-term archiving.
 This enabled a modern single source publishing process.

 Related projects: The Dictionary Network